 When Bruno Prats began to take control of Chateau Petit Village in 1971, one of his earliest decisions was to rip out the Cabernet Sauvignon and replace it with Merlot.
 His next move was to renovate the cellars in 1977.
 This led to an increase in the quality of the wine at Chateau Petit Village.

-The involvement Bruno Prats ceased when he sold Chateau Petit Village to the large, AXA group in 1989.
-At that point, Jean Michel Cazes, of Lynch Bages, who had a relationship with AXA, due to his work with them at Pichon Baron took over the property.
+The involvement of Bruno Prats ceased when he sold Chateau Petit Village to the large AXA Insurance group in 1989.
+At that point in time, Jean Michel Cazes of Chateau Lynch Bages, who had a relationship with AXA, due to his work with them at Pichon Baron took over the property.

-Currently, Christian Seely looks over Chateau Petit Village and all the other AXA group owned wineries.
-Under Christian Seely, improvements at Chateau Petit Village have taken place including new vats and a new barrel cellar.
-These renovations created what is still possibly the most architecturally modern looking estate in the Pomerol appellation.
-He also brought in Stephane Derenoncourt to consult in 2005.
+While under the AXA brand, improvements at Chateau Petit Village took place including new vats and a new barrel cellar.
+These renovations created what is still possibly the most architecturally modern-looking estate in the Pomerol appellation.
+They also brought in Stephane Derenoncourt to consult in 2005.

 Chateau Petit Village Vineyards, Terroir, Grapes, Winemaking

-The 11 hectare vineyard of Petit Village is planted to 75% Merlot, 18% Cabernet Franc and 7% Cabernet Sauvignon.
+The 10.5-hectare vineyard of Petit Village is planted with 75% Merlot, 18% Cabernet Franc and 7% Cabernet Sauvignon.
 Petit Village continues to maintain one of the highest portions of Cabernet Sauvignon plantings in the Pomerol appellation.
+However, this still shows a change in the vineyard with a tilt to more Merlot.

 They have good neighbors as Vieux Chateau Certan and Certan de May are just a bit north, La Conseillante is due south and Beauregard is located to its eastern flank.
 On average, the vines are 35 years of age.
 However, they have old vines.